HPCE/hpce-2014-cw2/readme.md

 certain features, or specify different `#define`s at compile time.
 A commonly used approach is to use
 [GNU Autotools](http://en.wikipedia.org/wiki/GNU_build_system),
-which attempts to make this ``easy'', and is reasonably portable
+which attempts to make this "easy", and is reasonably portable

 (Although nobody really thinks that autotools are good - they just mostly work and everything else is worse.
 They are the